 Perhaps one of the most important reasons to create an estate plan is to pass on your values and beliefs.
 Clients often think that estate planning is just about how to divide their property after they pass away.
 Others think that estate planning is just about saving taxes.
 And still yet others think it is just about “documents” such as wills, revocable living trusts, irrevocable trusts, durable powers of attorney, and health care documents.
 Good estate planning should also focus on taking care of you while you’re alive and provide you with optimum flexibility in the event you become disabled, so you can indirectly retain “control” to a limited extent.

 Learn more about our Estate Planning process at How We Help.

-The federal estate tax is an excise tax levied on the transfer of a person’s assets after death.
+Historically speaking, the federal estate tax is an excise tax levied on the transfer of a person’s assets after death.
 In actuality, it is neither a death tax nor an inheritance tax, but more accurately a transfer tax.
-There are three distinct aspects to federal estate taxes that comprise what's called the unified transfer tax: estate taxes, gift taxes, and generation-skipping transfer taxes.
-Legal planning to avoid or minimize federal estate taxes is both prudent and an important aspect of comprehensive estate planning.
+There are three distinct aspects to federal estate taxes that comprise what is called the Unified Transfer Tax: Estate Taxes, Gift Taxes, and Generation-Skipping Transfer Taxes.
+Legal planning to avoid or minimize federal estate taxes is both a prudent and an important aspect of comprehensive estate planning.